About Egg Allergy

 The best way to be sure a food is egg free is to read the label.
 Manufacturers of foods sold in the United States must list on their labels whether a food contains any of the most common allergens.
 So look for statements like these somewhere on the label: “contains egg ingredients,” “made using egg ingredients,” or “made in a facility that also processes eggs.”

 This label requirement makes things a little easier than reading the ingredients list — instead of needing to know that the ingredient “ovoglobulin” comes from egg protein, you should be able to tell at a glance which foods to avoid.

 Still, to make sure the foods your child eats are egg free, you’ll need to be on the lookout for any ingredients that might come from eggs.
 That means asking questions when eating out at restaurants or others’ homes and carefully reading food labels.

 Try to find out how foods are cooked and what’s in them.
-In some cases, you may want to bring your child’s own food with you.
-When you’re shopping, look for egg-free alternatives to foods that usually contain eggs, such as pasta.
+When you’re out and about or visiting friends, you may want to bring your child’s own food with you.
+When food shopping, look for egg-free alternatives to foods that usually contain eggs, such as pasta.

 When preparing food, use one of these egg alternatives in recipes.
 Each of these replaces one egg (these substitutes may not work as well in recipes that call for more than three eggs):

 - 1 teaspoon baking powder 1 tablespoon liquid 1 tablespoon vinegar

 - 1 teaspoon yeast dissolved in ¼ cup warm water